petablox/pldi19-artifact/README.md

 # Drake PLDI'19 Artifact
-This directory contains the artifact of the paper "Continuous Program Reasoning via Differential Bayesian Inference" published in PLDI 2019.
+This directory contains the artifact of the paper "Continuously Reasoning about Programs using Differential Bayesian Inference" published in PLDI 2019.
 The latest version of the paper is available [here](https://www.cis.upenn.edu/~kheo/paper/pldi19.pdf).